jlparkI/xGPR/docs/initialization_tutorial.rst

 Once you've set up a training dataset and a model, you're ready to tune the kernel hyperparameters.
-It's possible to write your own hyperparameter tuning routine, and we'll illustrate how you can do this as well, but xGPR has a number of built-in approaches that we recommend, and we'll focus on these.
+It's possible to write your own hyperparameter tuning routine, and we'll illustrate how you can do this as well, but xGPR has a number of built-in approaches, and we'll focus on these.
 To explore, continue to :doc:`Tuning hyperparameters in xGPR</tuning_tutorial>`.